Anywhere it rains, it can flood. Landslides can occur in all of the U.S. states and territories.

 - Put together a "Go-kit" for each family member and your animals.
 You may need to leave your home suddenly if a flood is imminent and a Go-kit will have all of the items you might need for at least 72 hours.

 - Go to higher ground and avoid areas subject to flooding.

-- D not attempt to walk across flowing streams or drive through flooded roadways.
+- Do not attempt to swim, walk, or drive, across flowing streams or flooded roadways.
+Turn around, don't drown!

 - Listen to a battery-operated radio for the latest storm information.